mora-bprs/unet/README.md

 ## Pre-trained Models:

 You can download a pre-trained model from [here](https://drive.google.com/file/d/1--JQXFLKpjepVSc5hTFvlfGhqozkduLl/view).
-Put the model into the models/ directory.
+Place the model into the models/ directory.

+## Inference On Google Colab:

+For convenience, you can run the inference on Google Colab using our pre-trained models.
+Access the Colab notebook [here](https://colab.research.google.com/drive/1u_lYgVbUwJPmJK6ds2oMLnGOx2tA1W5n?usp=sharing).

 ## Note: